 Option Benefits Disadvantages Retain the status quo.
 No capital investment required by the Council.
 No disruption to the pupils, parents/carers and staff.
 No impact on home to school transport. reached the end of their life and the building is now beyond economic school on the No impact on pupils in terms of travel distances.
 Significant capital investment required. existing site.
 No impact on home to school transport.
 Temporary classrooms will need to be utilised for the duration of the construction and given the site restrictions may need to be located elsewhere.
-The topography of the site restricts the ability to build a fully accessible school fit for the 21 st Century.
+The topography of the site restricts the ability to build a fully accessible school fit for the 21st Century.
 Site restrictions limit the ability to improve the outdoor areas.
-Parking issues will not be resolved due to location. promote the sharing of skills and expertise.
+Parking issues will not be resolved due to location.
+Create a 3 to 19 Welsh medium school on the site of an associated school of YGG Llyn y Forwyn. promote the sharing of skills and expertise.
 Greater opportunities for staff to move between key stages and further develop expertise.
 Reduce the anxiety caused by transition.
 Home to school transport costs will increase.
 There will be Human Resources implications for staff.
 The topography of the associated school site severely restricts the ability to build a fully accessible